nodejs/node/doc/api/os.md

 * Returns: {integer}

-The `os.freemem()` method returns the amount of free system memory in bytes as an integer.
+Returns the amount of free system memory in bytes as an integer.

 ## os.getPriority(\[pid\])
 <!-- YAML